Search for Packages

 The Best Months Short Manaslu Trek 2026

-October and November are the best months to explore and experience this 11 day Short Manaslu Trek.
+April, May, October and November are the best months to explore and experience this 11 day Short Manaslu Trek.
 The chilled weather, blue sky with white mountains and golden clouds during sunrise and sunset mostly.
 In addition, the festival season of October and November in Hinduism and Buddhism gives you many moments to experience for your lifetime.

 Short Manaslu Circuit Trek in Conclusion: